 Another great action is the green hue removal one.
 Sometimes we get a green color cast.
 There is very little green in the night sky.
 This action helps to remove the unwanted color cast.

-This action set is a true must-have if you are into editing your astrophotography with Photoshop.
+This action set is still a must-have if you are editing your astrophotography in Photoshop.

 This plugin is worth every penny.
 It allows you to correct gradients in a few clicks: